 providing emergency night care at the request of GPs or Community Nurse

-The usual allocation per client is up to seven hours per week depending on need, but the Service Manager has discretion to provide additional hours where necessary.
+Hours provided to service users will be according to assessed need and depend on staff capacity.
 The hours can be provided as a block or can be divided throughout the week.
-Visits can range from thrice daily to once weekly to occasional.
+Visits can range from daily, once weekly to occasional.

-We have a staff of 12 sessional care attendants who are highly trained, are all PVG members and are now required to be registered with the Scottish Social Services Council.
+We have a staff of 13 sessional care attendants who are highly trained, are all PVG members and are registered with the Scottish Social Services Council.

 The service is funded by Western Isles Health and Social Care Integrated Joint Board.
-Last year this amounted to 54% of expenditure, the gap being funded from donations, fundraising and our reserves.
+Last year this amounted to 49% of expenditure, the gap being funded from donations, fundraising and our reserves.
 The service is managed by a Management Committee and a Service Manager.
-The Chair is Mrs Dolly MacLean, the Vice-Chair is Mrs Cathy B Morrison , the Treasurer is Mr Ronald Morrison, the Secretary is Mrs Morag Munro and the Service Manager is Mrs Lisa MacDonald
+The Chair is Mrs Dolly MacLean, the Vice-Chair is Mrs Cathy B Morrison , the Treasurer is Mrs Kathleen Macleod, the Secretary is Mrs Morag Munro and the Service Manager is Mrs Marion Macdonald.

-Crossroads (Harris) is funded by Curam is Slainte nan Eilean Siar, The Robertson Trust, Muaitheabhal Community Windfarm Trust, Catherine M Macleod Trust, Councillors Ward Fund, Harris Charity Shop, voluntary donations and fundraising.
+Crossroads Care Harris is funded by Curam is Slainte nan Eilean Siar, Muaitheabhal Community Windfarm Trust, Catherine M Macleod Trust, Councillors Ward Fund, Harris Charity Shop, North Harris Trust, voluntary donations and fundraising.